Kreesha Turner: Early life

 The oldest of three children born to a Canadian father of Scottish ancestry and a Jamaican mother of African and Chinese descent, Turner was born in Edmonton, Alberta.
-Her mother arrived in Canada in 1978 with absolutely nothing.
-"Now, she owns an industrial engraving company; she feels like she has accomplished the impossible."

 As a young child, Turner danced in her bedroom to music by jazz musician Oscar Peterson.
 Turner has always mentioned jazz as an inspiration, especially artists such as Ella Fitzgerald, Billie Holiday and Peggy Lee.

 In 2000, when Turner was 15, her mother sent her to Jamaica to live and experience Jamaican culture.
 Turner quickly learned that singing is a big part of everyday life in Jamaica, particularly at the Pentecostal church.
 Friends convinced her to audition for the youth choir despite her own belief that she could not sing.
 On the strength of her rendition of Canada's national anthem, Turner was accepted into the choir and began singing gospel songs at the Faith Temple Tabernacle in Bayside, Portmore.
 Turner says this is the time she realized she loved to sing.
 She went to Victoria School of the Arts in Edmonton, Alberta, Canada prior to her high school years in Jamaica.
 Turner attended Wolmer's Girl School in Kingston, Jamaica from 2000 to 2002.
 She attended Harry Ainlay Composite High School in Edmonton, Alberta, Canada after returning from Jamaica which she then graduated from in 2003.